limpleg/PRTG-SamsungMagicInfo-Powershells/Readme_PRTGMagicInfo_DeviceCount.md

 > -Server "http://mymagicinfoserver.test.com:7001" -username "%linuxuser" -password "%linuxpassword"

 - Set preferred interval.
-Recommendation is 10min
+Recommendation is 10min - not less cause of performance issues on your PRTG Probe
 - Set alerts as you wish on disconnected devices

 ## Example Scrreenshot